EvilRedHorse/send_coins/README.md

 # file to run: send-coins.sh
 # Script to send equihash coins:
-# Intended for a simple transaction or to spread out payments over multiple addresses and have them gradually sent over
+# Intended for a simple transaction or to spread out payments over multiple addresses and have them gradually sent over time

                                                               VARIABLE
 choice for type of coin, script to pick appropriate program - COIN & PROGRAM,